danintel/sawtooth-faq/sawtooth.rst

 ----------------------------------
 It means that blocks already committed cannot be "undone" or deleted.
 The block's transactions are in the blockchain forever.
 The only way to undo a transaction is to add another transaction to reverse a previous transaction.
 So if the value of ``a=1`` and a transaction sets ``a=2``, the only way to undo it is to set ``a=1`` again.
 However regardless of what the current value of ``a`` is, all three of those transactions are permanently a part of the blockchain.
 The record of them will never be lost, and in fact you could rewind state to what it was in previous blocks if you needed.

+This is different from immutable variables.
+The difference is that with blockchain *transactions* are immutable.
+With some programming languages (such as Rust), *variables* are immutable.

 How do I tell what version of Sawtooth is running?
 --------------------------------------------------
 ::